 Below are quick links to important websites that may assist you with your legal matters in Greene County and Missouri.

-Other types of cases we take on in Springfield, MO include:
+Other types of cases we handle in Springfield, MO include:

 Facing a sex crime accusation can feel overwhelming, isolating, and terrifying.
 But, you don’t have to face it alone.
 Whether you’ve been charged or are under investigation in Springfield, MO, the decisions you make today could shape the rest of your life.
 Don’t talk to police without experienced legal counsel by your side.